rangulvers/smart_meter_setup/README.md

 If the data looks unreadable, your meter returns the data in the SML Format

-## Volkszähler configuration
+## Volkszähler

+### Installation

-After you have installed Volkszähler on your Raspberry it is time to start the configuration
+To collect the usage information via the optical gateway and translate the SML data into something useable I went ahead and setup [Volkszähler](https://wiki.volkszaehler.org/howto/raspberry_pi_image) on an old RasPi.
+After you have installed the image it is time to start he configuration

-#### Checking for Data
+### Checking for Data
-To see what information is send from the smart meter we will open up a shell into the raspberry and start configuration of **vzlogger**
+To see if and what information is send from the smart meter we will open up a shell into the raspberry and start configuration of **vzlogger**

 ````shell
 sudo nano /etc/vzlogger.conf
 ````

-and enter the following basic configuration
+and enter the following basic configuration.
+You can also make use of the [vzlogger.conf Editor](http://volkszaehler.github.io/vzlogger/)

 ````shell
 {